judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Time to Budget:** 30 minutes

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-st-stephens-green.jpg alt="A winter view of a pond in St. Stephen's Green with blue skies" description="St. Stephen's Green in central Dublin" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-st-stephens-green.jpg alt="A winter view of a pond in St. Stephen's Green with blue skies" description="St. Stephen's Green in central Dublin" %}

 back to top